top of page

 Do you accept insurance?

-Many participants pay through grant based funding such as LISS.
+Many participants pay through grant based funding or programs such as The Developmental Disabilities Administration's Low Intensity Support Services (LISS).

 Who do you work with?